translate/pootle/docs/server/fabric_deployment.rst

 Setting Up the Database
 -----------------------

-If updating a previous DB to the latest version of the schema:
+If creating a new database from scratch:

 .. code-block:: bash

+    $ fab production create_db  # Creates Pootle DB on MySQL
-    $ fab production update_db  # Updates DB schema to latest version
+    $ fab production setup_db   # Populates the initial DB and its schema

 If creating a blank database and populating with a (local) database backup: